Home » Paper Flowers » How to Make a Cascading Paper Flowers Bouquet

 Don’t be afraid of large spacing.
 Once you have added in some larger flowers, you can mix in some of the smaller ones—in my case, this would be the classic peony design.

-Step 6: Fill Spaces with Small Flowers, Vines, and Leaves
+Step 6: Fill Spaces with Small Flowers, Vines, and Leaves.

 • Pay close attention to all the gaps between your flowers and start to fill those spaces with greenery until it becomes difficult to see the tissue paper beneath.

-Pro-Tip: For a few of the more delicate vines, like the ferns, you can glue some right onto the foam ball and skip the stems altogether.
+PRO TIP For a few of the more delicate vines, like the ferns, you can glue some right onto the foam ball and skip the stems altogether.
 Add more leaves on top of where you glued the fern to create a seamless look.

-For a cascading bouquet, long paper vines and fern leaves hang down and curve inward to create a waterfall effect.
+Long paper vines and fern leaves hang down and curve inward to create a waterfall effect.

 • This particular paper flower bouquet is a cascading style.
 Let some of your flowers hang out and curl downward.
 The cascading effect comes together best when you add vines hanging from the front of the bouquet.
-You will probably want to stem these vines so you can shape them easier.
+You will probably want to stem these vines so you can shape them more easily.

 • When you finish adding the smaller paper flowers, place your remaining greenery in any empty spaces.
 You will likely cut more than you started with to fill the bouquet—after all, we want it to look luscious and full!

 You did it!
-Enjoy your stunning masterpiece!
+Enjoy your luxurious paper bouquet masterpiece!

 I have one final lesson for you.
 This is genuinely the biggest key to crafting paper flowers.
 Are you ready?